doyindevops/go-web-app/README.md

 ### Running the Server

-To run the server locally, execute the following command:
+To run the server locally, I executed the following command:

 ```bash
 go run main.go
 ```

 The server will start on port 9090.
 You can access it by navigating to `http://localhost:9090/home` in your web browser.
+(Your choice of port is not cast in stone.
+I used 9090 because I had another application using 8080 on my localhost)

 ## Getting Started

 ### Prerequisites

-To get started with this project, you will need the following tools and platforms:
+To get started with this project, I made sure that the following tools and platforms were available and accessible :

 - **Docker**: Install Docker to build and run containers.
 - **Kubernetes Cluster**: A Kubernetes cluster to deploy the application.